TerminatorNL/Tiquality/README.md

 More alternatives to GriefPrevention are on the to-do list.

+---

+Keep in mind, that there are MANY other reasons the TPS can still not be 20.
+Chunkloading unloaded chunks is one of the big effectors: people exploring, or logging in.
+Another big effector is post-world-tick processing.
+Tiquality does **NOT** hook into world events, so any processing AFTER the world tick is completely outside of Tiquality's control.

+### Why store data in the chunk itself?
+Storing data in the chunk allows for easier resets and makes sure the data does not go out of sync with the chunk.
+Inspired by minecraft's own code, Tiquality also uses bitshifting to find the right identifier for a block, without having to iterate on anything.
+This means blazing fast performance, and this is needed because Tiquality has to **intercept and act on every ticked object**.

+### You suck!
+Hey, I am just trying to make the world a better place, I am sorry it did not work out for you.
+At the time of writing I have had serveral encounters where people flat out accuse me of doing everything wrong, and simply put: It hurts, lets not do this?

 ### What is your code style?

 I follow my own set of rules whilst coding, to keep intent as clear as possible.